 Eliminating foods and beverages that trigger the symptoms reduces discomfort.
 If acid reflux and other GERD symptoms occur after eating or when lying down, make sure not to overeat or consume foods that cause the symptoms.
 Propping up the head at night may also minimize the flow of acid into the esophagus.
 If the symptoms persist, taking antacids can help relieve the discomfort and eliminate the symptoms.

-When antacids and dietary changes do not help, doctors may prescribe stronger medications, such as cimetidine and omeprazole.
-These histamine H2 receptor antagonists and proton pump inhibitors treat mild acid reflux symptoms.
-If a patient cannot tolerate these medications, doctors may consider a surgical procedure known as fundoplication.
+When antacids and dietary changes do not help, doctors may prescribe stronger medications, such as omeprazole.
+Histamine H2 receptor antagonists and proton pump inhibitors treat mild acid reflux symptoms.
+If a patient cannot tolerate these medications, doctors may consider a surgical procedure, such as fundoplication.